itaizg/LLM-Stereotypes/README.md

 ### Future research

 In future research trials, I would suggest to expand the question bank (to thousands instead of 31), and see the effect when runnning on thousands of different questions.
+More on that in the section below about statistical significance.
+Bias in language models (and how it’s tested) often has many layers—beyond performance on a single standardized test, so testing it on more kinds of tests other than SAT, in different languages (Would the Asian stereotype have effect in Chinese or Korean?) and with more groups (priviliged groups like white men, dispriviliged groups like people from poor socio-economic societies etc.)

-In the scope of this experiment, I did not check for performance on specific questions - repeating a small experiment such as this, but with analysis of the success of specific questions under the different conditions.
+In the scope of this experiment, I did not check for performance on specific questions (e.g. if under some condition, the models performed better on word completion or on logic tasks) - repeating a small experiment such as this, but with analysis of the success of specific questions under the different conditions.

 In addition, an experiment with greater GPU memory or with a different design, could allow including several questions in one prompt, and make the experiment setting more like a test and not an average probability to answer correctly.

 Another interesing addition would be to add a condition completely unfamiliar to the SLMs such as a made up characer, or an unrelated character like an outer space alien.

+## Statistical significance

+In this small experiment, the goal was to look for a general direction of the results.
+The small number of examples, leaves very small room for statistical significance to occur.
+In a two proportion Z-score, in order to obtain p=0.05 for one sided tests require an increase from 19/31 (in the 2b model) to 25/31, which is better than the baseline score for the 9b model!

+In order to achieve statistical significance, an increase from dozens of questions to thousands of questions in necessary.
+It is common knowledge that a 9b model outperforms a 2b model, but it couldn't reach statistically significant improvement.
+It was not thought that the change of the prompts would improve the 2b model to the extent of outperforming the 9b model.
+With a large enough dataset of questions, replicating the very probabilities presented in this experiment could provide significant results.

 ### Why not ChatGPT?

 It is highly likely that if a 9b model scored close to 80%, the recent models of GPT (at the time of writing) will succeed at 100%, or near 100%, under all conditions due to their high reasoning capabilities.

+### Ethical implications

+If the final conclusion on a much wider experiment, with higher variation would be that models overperform when given certain stereotypes - would it open the door for LLM developers to use these stereotypes in their prompt engineering?
+If so, would it be reflected in the models' responses, language or prejudice?
+We live in societies where multiple minorities are exposed to stereotype threat, as well as many other difficult implications of stereotypical prejudice, and giving LLMs a prejudicial baseline could perpetuate these.

 ### Credits and acknowledgments